stakater/Playbook/content/processes/bootstrapping/deploying-stakater-stacks.md

 - There are two ways to add the pipeline script:

     1- Add the script given below in Pipeline Script of pipeline configuration.
     2- Enable the `Pipeline script from SCM` feature, configure it and a `Jenkinsfile` in each stack repository.
-Paste the pipeline script given below in that file.
+Paste the pipeline script in it.

   ```groovy
     #!/usr/bin/env groovy